( ⇪ Technology )

 Other Character Options

 Avatars do not have “flaws”, “traits”, or “skill tricks”.
 Normally, any feats, flaws, traits, or skill tricks that the physical being has do not affect the avatar in any way.
 However, any feats of the physical being that are on the Fighter Bonus Feat list can be used by the avatar, even if the avatar would not itself meet the feat’s prerequisites.
 Avatars also gain feats normally by the physical being’s ECL and the avatar’s class features, but those feats must be chosen from the SRD.
 Item creation feats are useless to an avatar.
-Spells may be chosen from the SRD or Spell Compendium, and items you might plausibly find include those in the SRD and in the Magic Item Compendium.
+Spells may be chosen from the SRD or Spell Compendium (excluding spells that have a ritual), and items you might plausibly find include those in the SRD and in the Magic Item Compendium.
 Always check the errata/FAQ for any source!

-Avatars do not have action points or reserve points.
+Avatars do not have action points or reserve points or strife.
 The physical being cannot use their action points or reserve points to help their avatar.

 Avatars have starting gold as normal for purchasing items.
 However, at game start any remaining gold vanishes and those items are only tangible to that character.
 Starting items left in cyberspace while logged out for more than a physical day vanish.